kamioftea/advent-of-code-2024/pubs/blog/day_1.md

 }
 ```

-## Part 1
+## Part 1 - Find the total distance

-Having obtained the lists, the solution could be done with library methods when iterating the lists.
-Sorting by
+Having obtained the lists, I have to sort each list, then pair lowest to lowest, and so on.
+There are existing
-Itertools's `sorted` and, then pairing up with standard library `zip`.
+library methods that can do this: Sorting by Itertools's `sorted` and, then pairing up with standard library `zip`.

 ```rust
 fn to_sorted_pairs(left: &Vec<u32>, right: &Vec<u32>) -> Vec<(u32, u32)> {